Crypto News đź’°

 Many users combine both types for optimal protection and usability:

-• Hot Wallet: Keep a small amount for daily transactions, crypto trading, or dApp interactions.
+• Hot Wallet: Keep a small amount for daily transactions, crypto crypto trading, or dApp interactions.

 • Cold Wallet: Store the majority of your assets for long-term protection.